StukFi/opendata/README.md

 3. Run `python get_data.py` in the scripts directory.
 This gets the latest measurement data set.
 To download past or multiple data sets, use the `-s` option with a start and end time.
 Use the `--help` option for more details.

-The `get_data.py` script generates time series files and a metadata file.
-You can generate these files manually by running the `time_series.py` and `metadata.py` scripts.
+The `get_data.py` script also generates time series files and a metadata file.
+To generate these files manually run the `time_series.py` and `metadata.py` scripts.

 ### Hosting

 Build the application for production and point a web server to the `dist` directory.

-To keep the application up-to-date schedule the `get_data.py` script.
-The following crontab configuration runs the script every 10 minutes.
-The configuration changes directory to the scripts directory.
-This is due to relative paths in the scripts.
-Task Scheduler provides similar functionality on Windows.
+To keep the application up-to-date with data schedule the `get_data.py` script.

-`*/10 * * * * cd /home/lma/opendata/scripts/; /bin/python3 /home/lma/opendata/scripts/get_data.py dose_rates`

 ### Development tools